President Trump, Congress must fill critical vacancies for judges in federal courts

 Faith in American ideals and values underpins this system.
 This faith rests on knowledge of how and why the system was created this way, how it has evolved, and the history of the people who have sacrificed for it.
 What would happen if the president refused to comply with a court order?
 The marshals of the judiciary are no match for the executive’s army.
 What happens if Congress decides not to create and fund new federal courts and decides not to fund the existing courts?

 Today the system is in danger of collapsing, starting with the judiciary.
 There are 677 federal district court judgeships, overseen by 11 federal Courts of Appeals, with the Supreme Court on top.
-As of July 19, there were 129 vacancies in the district courts, with 76 nominees pending.
+As of this past week, there were 131 vacancies in the district courts, with 76 nominees pending.
 Over half of the vacancies are judicial emergencies due to the number of cases per judge and the need for more judges.

 The district courts are the workhorses of the system.
 Federal criminal trials occur here; trials of major noncriminal cases, such as civil rights violations, water disputes, and antitrust, occur here.
 These courts cannot function without an adequate number of judges and funding.
 Faith in the system requires that legislators and the executive put partisanship aside and exercise their constitutional responsibility to make sure the courts are there and open.
 Imagine the crisis were the courts to order that 18 Senators of the 100-member Senate not be seated or 75 of the 435-member House of Representatives not be seated.